Range Rover (2025) review: SUV decadence

 • 5 out of 5

 Smoother and less cluttered than before, they hide what can only be described as a revelation beneath the skin.
-Sure, there are some carry-over diesels, but this is a whole new platform stuffed full of new hardware, software and powertrains.
-You’ll have to wait until 2024 for a fully electric Rangey, but the mild-hybrid enhanced six-cylinder petrol and diesels plus a BMW sourced V8 should suit many at launch.
+This L460 generation hides a whole new platform stuffed full of new hardware, software and powertrains.
+So how has it all come together?

 On the move, on the kind of roads Range Rovers have traditionally endured rather than enjoyed, the L460 is effortless, even at speed.
 You sit high, of course, with fantastic visibility.
 The steering is ideally weighted, neither scary light nor pointlessly heavy, and with the precision to help shrink the car.
 Body roll is well controlled, particularly in Dynamic mode, the Range Rover moving a little on its suspension on turn-in before settling and holding a line with its physics-defying combination of anti-roll control, torque vectoring and intelligent all-wheel drive.